dronesmith/Dronesmith-Cloud/forge_cloud.md

 #### Add a drone to a user `PUT /user/id/drone_id`

-It is recommended though not required that drone be associated with a specific user.
+It is recommended though not required that a drone be associated with a specific user.
 This can be by issuing a PUT request with the user id, followed by the drone id. `{ "status" : "ok" }` is returned.

 #### Remove a drone from a user `DELETE /user/id/drone_id`